Nomination Guide

 • Who selects the award winners?

-An awards committee of AFP First Coast Chapter members (Jacksonville, FL) will score each application to identify the award and honoree recipients in each category.
-Please keep in mind that the selection committee does not know these nominees.
-Their decisions are based entirely on the materials you submit, so refer to the award criteria to guide the narrative for your nomination.
-If in the judgment of the Central Florida National Philanthropy Day Committee, no nominee meets the criteria for a particular category, no award will be given for that category.
+A nomination review committee of AFP First Coast Chapter members (Jacksonville, FL) will score each nomination in all categories submitted to them by AFP Central Florida.
+This allows for a fair and unbiased review and scoring.
+Please keep in mind that the review committee may not know Central Florida nominees.
+Their decisions are based entirely on the materials you submit, so please refer to each award category’s criteria to guide the narrative for your nomination.
+Please note: If in the judgment of the Central Florida National Philanthropy Day Committee, no nominee meets the criteria for a particular category, no award will be given for that category.

 • When will award winners be notified?

-Award recipients and honorees, and their nominator(s), will be notified on or before August 4, 2025.
+Award recipients and honorees, and their nominator(s), will be notified before August 30, 2026.
 Regret notices will also be sent.

 • What if I have a question?